fulstak/rhombus-wiki/content/tutorial/advanced/hosting-coldstaking-pool.md

 ---
 title: Hosting your own Coldstaking Pool
-subtitle: How to host a new instance of Particl's coldstaking pool
+subtitle: How to host a new instance of Rhombus's coldstaking pool
 slug:
 weight: 1
 tags:
   - staking
 ---

-For information about hosting your own [coldstaking pool](/learn/staking/pools/), visit the documentation in the [particl/coldstakepool repository](https://github.com/particl/coldstakepool/) on GitHub:
+For information about hosting your own [coldstaking pool](/learn/staking/pools/), visit the documentation in the [rhombus/coldstakepool repository](https://github.com/rhombus/coldstakepool/) on GitHub:

-{{< button href="https://github.com/particl/coldstakepool/tree/master/doc" >}}VPS Setup Example{{< /button >}}
+{{< button href="https://github.com/rhombus/coldstakepool/tree/master/doc" >}}VPS Setup Example{{< /button >}}